Rottweilers were bred by farmers in the South-West German region of Rottweil as driving and guarding dogs for cattle and other livestock.

 In 2022, the average monthly premium for Rottweiler insurance was $80.
 That's more than double the average cost across all dog breeds and ages, which was $37 per month.

-(Keep in mind, these are just averages based on data from all customer premiums, including the pricier ones.
-Your pet's age and location will heavily affect your monthly price, and it's possible your premium will differ from the average —get a quote here!)
+Keep in mind that these are just averages based on data from all customer premiums, including the pricier ones.
+Your pet's age and location will heavily affect your monthly price, and it's possible your premium will differ from the average.
+Learn more about insuring your Rottweiler today.

 Rotties can be expensive to insure because they’re predisposed to a few genetic health conditions that can be costly to treat.